 The Avalanche Skills Training One is an introductory avalanche course designed for individuals with little to no avalanche related experience.
-Students will learn to recognize avalanche terrain, gain the skills to initiate and manage a self rescue, have a basic understanding of how weather contributes to avalanche hazard, be able to understand and interpret avalanche bulletins and the hazard scale, be able to interpret and utilize the Avaluator card and learn basic analysis of layers in the snowpack.
-This is a two day course with one evening session.
+Students will learn to understand the formation of avalanches, to recognize avalanche terrain, understand how weather contributes to avalanche hazard, be able to understand and interpret avalanche bulletins, to plan backcountry trips and to enact critical avalanche rescue skills.

 Included in the price:

 - Avalanche Skills Training Handbook

 - Industry recognized certificate of completion